 - Jones Fractures

 If your pain is minor, there are things you can do at home to find relief.
-More severe cases will need specialized treatment that could include physical therapy, orthotics and possibly surgery.
+More severe cases will need specialized treatment that could include physical therapy, custom foot orthotics and possibly surgery.
 Always see a podiatrist as they will be able to give the correct diagnosis so you can get the proper treatment.
 If you are unable to see a doctor right away or the injury is minor, there are things you can do at home to alleviate the pain.

 - RICE!
 (Rest, ice, compression and elevation)

 - Eat healthy – get proper nutrients to help the body heal faster